Aryan20/Newsur-Gtk-theme/README.md

 # Newsur-Gtk-theme
-This is a modifid version og Whites-sur GTK theme.
+This is a modified version of WhiteSur GTK theme.

 ## Preview
 ![Homepage preview](Ss/preview.png)

-To use this theme you have to use putple them varient
+To use this theme you have to use the purple theme varient

 ##README of WhiteSur theme
 <h1 align="center"> WhiteSur GTK Theme </h1>